fhiso/basic-concepts/basic-concepts-summary.md

     1. Classes

-        - A class describes a group of other terms, such the class "event" describing terms such as "baptism" and "emigration"
+        - A class describes a group of other terms.

-        - A class is a term, with all the extensibility and other benefits that provides
+            This can be used both to provide enumerations (e.g., "mother", "father", and "child" belonging to the class "role in family") and property type hierarchies (e.g. "stillbirth" belonging to both "birth" and "death", and "birth" and "death" belonging to "life event", which belongs to "event")

-        - For object-oriented programmers, this is our data parallel to OO class hierarchies; but need not match every class one might put in an actual class hierarchy, only those with external conceptual significance
+        - A class represented by a term, with all the extensibility and other benefits that provides
         - This mechanism allows a hierarchy of types, enabling different tools to interoperate without needing to think about concepts at the same level of granularity as one another

     2. Properties